B3none/north-o-meter/README.md

-# north-o-meter
+# North-o-meter
-The code for popular north-o-meter quiz.
+The code, albeit slightly modified, for popular north-o-meter quiz!